ohadkatz/MPI-Pi-Optimization/README.md

 # MPI-Pi-Optimization
-Finding pi using MPI methods in two ways in order to demonstrate how to achieve faster performance with HPC/Clusters mpipic.c will use scalar arithmetic wheras mpioptimizedpi.c uses floating point arithmetic with vectors in order to achieve significantly faster speeds.
+Finding pi using MPI methods in two different ways in order to demonstrate how to achieve faster performance with HPC/Clusters.

+mpipic.c will use scalar arithmetic whereas mpioptimizedpi.c uses floating point arithmetic with vectors in order to achieve significantly faster speeds.

 ## Included
 Makefile: compile mpipi.c and mpioptimizedpi.c